SCPR/kpcc-data-team/tools-and-scripts/pull-california-pipeline-operators/README.md

 * Who are the biggest offenders in California?
 * Is there a relation between mileage operated and number of incidents?
 What are the incidences per mile?
 * What is the most common cause of pipeline failure?
+* What areas have been hit the hardest?

-There are 98 pipeline operators operating pipeline in CA. There have been 273 incidents in California since 2006, caused by 34 different pipeline operators.
+There are 98 companies operating pipeline in CA. There have been 273 incidents in California since 2006, caused by 34 different pipeline operators.
+However, the majority of the incidents have been caused by a small number of companies.

-Images TKTK
+#### Most common offenders - number of incidents picture #####

+However, this doesn't give us a full picture for the worst offenders in the state, because some of the companies operate vastly different quantities of pipeline.

+### operator by number of miles operated ####

+Calculating the number of incidents per mile gives us a better idea of which companies have pipelines that are consistently breaking.

+#### incidents per mile chart####

-There have been 9 fatalities and 62 injuries, all caused by the same pipeline operator in two separate incidences.
+There have been 9 fatalities and 62 injuries, all caused by the same pipeline operator, Pacific Gas and Electric, in two separate incidences.
+The largest incident, [the San Bruno pipeline explosion](http://www.scpr.org/news/2015/04/09/50901/california-regulator-suggests-utility-pg-e-is-too/), caused over $300 million in damages and killed 8 people.

+### top ten property damage picture

+In total, 6,054,736 barrels of hazardous liquid have been spilled by 31 different operators since 2006.
+Only three operators spilled more than 10,000 barrels.
+The next highest spiller lost 7,218 barrels.

+#### Both spill pictures ####

 The most common cause of pipeline failures are material/weld/equipment failure and corrosion.

-In total, 6,054,736 barrels of hazardous liquid have been spilled by 31 different operators since 2006.
-Only three operators spilled more than 10,000 barrels:
-* Pacific Gas & Electric : 4,009,127 barrels
-* Mojave Pipeline Operating Company: 1,037,607 barrels
-* Southern California Gas Co: 984,104

-The next highest spiller, Crimson Pipeline L.P., only spilled 7,218 barrels
+#### most common cause of failure pictures ####